iamWebLuk/Chat_App/README.md

 ## Config File

-There are some critical configurations that are never should be shown to the public and be in a repository, like as passwords, keys etc.. \
+There are some critical configurations that should never be shown to the public or be in a repository, like passwords, keys etc..
-Allways save the file local on your computer or laptop and put it manuell into it.
-The .gitignore file will handle it, that it won't get pushed into the github repo.
+Always save the file locally on your computer or laptop.
+The .gitignore file will handle that it won't get pushed to the github repo.
-When you clone our repository, create a folder called config and in this folder put the config file.
+When you clone the repository, create a folder called config and in this folder put the config file.

 ## Imports

 In our project there are a lot of imports.
-Here's a short explanation to every import for better understanding and why we added it \
+Here's a short explanation to every import for better understanding and also the reason we added it
-I will skip the imports we did from methods from other classes of this project \

 Flash is for rendering messages from the browser, for instance  to display when you entered a wrong password
 ```
 const flash = require("express-flash");